PeterMoroz/home_weather_station/README.md

 The main goal of the project is to make a simple home weather station with additional feature of air-condition monitoring.

 ## design notes
-I chose ESP8266 microcontroller because it has support of WiFi "out of the box" , resources enough for my needs (at first sight, who knows how the project will grow :) ) and it's infrastructure (toolchains, SDK, etc).
+I chose ESP8266 microcontroller because it has support of WiFi "out of the box", resources enough for my needs (at first sight, who knows how the project will grow :) ) and its infrastructure (toolchains, SDK, etc).

-As an environment parameters' sensor I chose DHT22 due to it's 1-Wire interface.
+As an environment parameters' sensor I chose DHT22 due to its 1-Wire interface.
 It is a simple and cheap sensor which allow to get the temperature's value of environment in range -40 ... +80 celsius degrees and relative humidity's value in range 0 ...
 100 %.
 The accuracy of the sensor is not excellent but enough for my purpose.